zeruhur/loner/loner-en.md

 ## Credits

-[Recluse Engine](https://gravenutterance.itch.io/recluse) (CC BY 4.0) by Graven Utterance and Tiny Solitary Soldier Oracle for the main resolution and scene mechanics.
+- [Recluse Engine](https://gravenutterance.itch.io/recluse) (CC BY 4.0) by Graven Utterance and Tiny Solitary Soldier Oracle for the main resolution and scene mechanics.

-[Freeform Universal Roleplaying Game](https://www.perilplanet.com/freeform-universal/) (CC BY 4.0) by Nathan Russell as an inspiration of the whole game and the character traits.
+- [Freeform Universal Roleplaying Game](https://www.perilplanet.com/freeform-universal/) (CC BY 4.0) by Nathan Russell as an inspiration of the whole game and the character traits.

-Harm mechanics are from [6Q System](https://chaosmeister.itch.io/6-q-system) (CC BY 4.0) by Marcus Burggraf.
+- Harm mechanics are from [6Q System](https://chaosmeister.itch.io/6-q-system) (CC BY 4.0) by Marcus Burggraf.
+- Tana Pigeon for Mythic and clarifying for me the mechanisms of expectation and testing.

-With deepest thanks to Shane Conner for proof reading and revision of the text.
+With deepest thanks to Shane Conner for proof reading and revision of the text and to the Italian solo player community for their constant support and drive to improve the game.

 ## License

-Loner v.1.2
+Loner v.1.5

 (CC) 2023 Roberto Bisceglie